anmitsis/Chinook-Database-Transformation-and-Predictive-Analytics-Pipeline/README.md

 - **Python**: For data analysis and machine learning (using libraries such as pandas, seaborn, matplotlib, and scikit-learn).

 ### **Credits**
-This project uses the [Chinook Database - OLTP](https://github.com/lerocha/chinook-database) from the official Chinook GitHub repository.
+This project uses the [Chinook Database - OLTP](https://github.com/lerocha/chinook-database), which is licensed under the **MIT License**.
 Special thanks to the repository authors for making the dataset available.

+You can find the full license for the Chinook database [here](https://github.com/lerocha/chinook-database/blob/master/LICENSE.md).

 ## **License**